phetsims/phet-info/doc/typescript-conventions.md

 ### Access Modifiers

-In TypeScript, the default visibility (if unspecified) is `public`.
+In TypeScript, the default access modifier (if unspecified) is `public`.
 For methods, attributes, constructors, etc. which are intended to be public, the access modifier can be omitted.
 Or at the developer's discretion, `public` can be specified.